With the completion of Trinity Dam in 1961 came the allocation of 25% of the generated power to Trinity County for benefit of its citizens...

 To get your Preferred member code and link, email Chamber@TrinityCounty.com

 Mix, Mingle, and Learn.
-The evening starts with the County Chamber’s annual members meeting to elect directors and appoint officers.
-Socializing starts at 6pm followed...
+The evening started with the County Chamber’s annual members meeting to elect directors and appoint officers.
+Socializing started at 6pm followed...

 Business Community Join the Trinity Chamber of Commerce...